ChTBoner/snes_input_display/README.md

 ```

 ## Game List Working with Defaults.json
-You should try with Defaults.json
+You should try with Defaults.json if you're on the Sd2Snes/FxPakPro, and will not work with an emulator
+The F90718 address doesn't work on emulator.

 If not working, you can try to figure it out with an Emulator like Bizhawk